LasseTimmermanns/British-Solitair/README.md

 # British Solitair with React native

-A british solitair game written in react native.
+A british solitair game written in react native using expo.